Scrum@Scale™ Certification Now Available

 For a complete list of Scrum@Scale course offerings, including partner courses, please visit the Scrum@Scale website.

 Why is the Scrum@Scale™ framework the best solution for scaling Scrum across an organization?

-The Scrum@Scale™ framework is modular and context-specific.
+The Scrum@Scale™ framework is adaptable and context-specific.

 The Scrum@Scale framework, created by Scrum Inc. is a minimal extension of the core Scrum framework.
 It allows you to scale any Scrum implementation in a way that is tailored to the unique needs of your company without introducing anti-Scrum patterns or unnecessary waste.
 For example, Scrum@Scale™ can help you implement the Spotify model or improve your Scaled Agile Framework (SAFe) implementation.
 It is also compatible with Large Scale Scrum (LeSS) and the NEXUS Framework.